arunrock98/Amazon---Product-Analysis/README.md

-Amazon, an analysis on Electronics
+Amazon -  A Product Analysis on Electronics

 For the current project we were contacted by an international company willing to open a new E-commerce business in EU and with no background with this type of business.

-The customer focus was on Electronic products, mainly Laptops, Headphones, Processors, Mouses, Cameras, Monitors...
+The customer focus was on Electronic products, mainly Laptops, Headphones, Processors, Mouses, Cameras, Monitors etc...

 No sales nor product data were provided by the customer.

 Our team had to first focus on knowing the domain in details, understand the business model and then look for appropriate data sources to come up with conlusions and strategies to determine strenghts and weaknesses of this form of business.

 Table of contents

 Business Understanding
 Data Extraction
 Data cleaning